exercism/go/exercises/space-age/.meta/hints.md

-## No Stub
+## Simple Stub

-This may be the first Go track exercise you encounter without a stub: a pre-existing `space_age.go` file for your solution.
-You may not see stubs in the future and should begin to get comfortable with creating your own Go files for your solutions.
+The space_age.go "stub file" contains only one line with the correct package name and nothing more.
+This will be the usual pattern for future exercises.
+You will need to figure out the function signature(s).

-One way to figure out what the function signature(s) you would need is to look at the corresponding \*\_test.go file.
-It will show you what the package level functions(s) should be that the test will use to verify the solution.
+One way to figure out the function signature(s) is to look at the corresponding \*\_test.go file.
+It will show the package level functions(s) that the test will use to verify the solution.

 ## Planet Type

 The test cases make use of a custom `Planet` type that is sent to your function.
 You will need to implement this custom type yourself.
 Implementing this new custom type as a string should suffice.